Engelbert107/maternal-health-risk-workflow-with-prefect/README.md

 # Maternal Health Risk Workflow With Prefect

-In this project, we implemented and evaluated several machine learning models to predict health risks.
+We aimed to predict health risks by implementing and evaluating several machine learning models.
 Among them, **K-Nearest Neighbors (KNN)** stood out as the top performer, achieving an impressive **89% accuracy** and **0.93 AUC** on the test set.
-KNN showed the fewest errors, as seen in the confusion matrix, and demonstrated strong predictive capability, effectively distinguishing between high- and low-risk classes.
+Among the features analyzed, Age was identified as the most influential factor in predicting the risk of sickness.

 The most influential feature in the model was **Age**, which had a significant impact on predicting the risk of sickness.

 We also orchestrated the workflow for the best-performing model, K-Nearest Neighbors, using **Prefect**, ensuring a robust and automated pipeline for future predictions and model deployment.

-## Key Points and Recommendations
+## Key Points and Recommendations for Practical Applications

 1. **Focus on Age:**
     - **Younger mothers** should be educated on the importance of prenatal care.